ArtRave: The Artpop Ball: Ticket sales

 For the US dates, Gaga partnered with Absolut Vodka, who transformed the bar adjacent to the stage into a lounge called "Absolut Artpop Lounge", where some of the lucky fans could watch the show, while ordering cocktails of their choice.
 Two fans would be chosen on the spot to have seats at the bar; tickets could also be won through a contest at the Absolut website.
 Gaga explained that with the help of Absolut she could "[create] a special experience where fans can actually sit inside the stage and have their own bar.
 It's going to be a huge rave in the spirit of art and creativity."
-Other promotions announced at the website included winning an all-expense-paid trip to see Gaga's show on September 30 at Stockholm, Sweden, and Gaga-inspired runway shows at LGBT bars across the nation, from where another set of tickets could be won.
+Other promotions announced at the website included winning an all-expense-paid trip to see Gaga's show on September 30 at Stockholm, Sweden, and Gaga-inspired runway shows at gay bars across the nation, from where another set of tickets could be won.
 Four dates were added in Australia, starting from August 20, 2014, at Perth.
 She had one concert at Dubai's Meydan Racecourse on September 10, but newspaper Gulf News reported that the show would be censored for respecting cultural traditions in the UAE.
 According to Marco Riois, chairman of AMI Live which organized the show in Dubai, "there will be some edits...
 It cannot be the full show, because it wouldn't be allowed.
 So it's a special show for Dubai and for the culture".